JacBinon/SOHPMORE-DESIGN/docs/assignments/A02/index.md

 ## Failure Modes of Pins

 The pins in this design will fail in shear.
 This is because the forces from the truss members act on the pins and create a shear force across the pins.
 Since the members are connected to the pins, the applied loads are transferred through the pins at the joints.
 If the shear stress in the pin exceeds the allowable shear stress of the material, the pin will begin to fail.
 According to the Machinery's Handbook, page 211, when calculating shear, a pin in single shear will fail at half the load of a pin in double shear.
 A simple way to decrease the likelihood of a failure of the pin is to place it in double shear instead of the single shear configuration that I modeled this truss with.
 The page also contains a diagram explaining what a shear load looks like, which depicts the exact loading case of the pins in question, further reinforcing that the pins will fail in shear.
 It is possible that the material containing the pin could fail before the pin shears.
 Further analysis of the truss geometry, materials, and construction would be needed to determine which would fail first.

+## Time Spent
+I started a stopwatch each time I started working on this assignment and spent approximately 5:30 on this assignment.